Live blogging from the Internet Summit:

 - Biggest pitfall: getting access and connectivity to your cloud

-- DNS changes and IP addressing are very important to consider
+- DNS changes and IP addresses are very important to consider

 - Which applications should be virtualized?

-- Data – how much does it change, how long to store it?
+- Data – how much does it change, and how long to store it?